Hot Dog Stand Methodology

 Stable concept URL: https://thelongball.app/about/hot-dog-index

-Hot Dog Damage is the pitcher-facing companion to the Longball Index.
+Getting Cooked is the pitcher-facing companion to the Longball Index.
 LBI asks who creates longball contact.
-Hot Dog Damage asks who serves it up.
+Getting Cooked asks who is serving up HR-capable contact most often.

 Home Run Tracker Classifications